C-SELLERS/LeanDev/readme.md

 From here the container should be initializing, this may take awhile as it acquires a copy of the latest Lean repo.

 Once complete your environment is ready to go, a pop up should appear asking for you to open the workspace `lean.code-workspace`.
 If it doesn't go to File > Open Workspace > `lean.code-workspace`.
 Now you should Lean & Local directories in the workspace.

 You can expand the directories in the workspace by adding additional entries to the `lean.code-workspace` file, or in File > Add Folder to Workspace...

 If you would like to mount local files to your container, checkout `devcontainer.json` "mounts" section for an example of a data mount!
 Upon any mount changes you must "rebuild" the container using Command Palette as in step 4.

+***Beware "rebuild" will refresh the Lean repo meaning any uncommited changes will be lost!!
+Be sure to save work either to `Local` directory or commit and push to remote.

 # Running Lean